robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_11/notes_week_11.md

 If the data isn't available yet (e.g., an `lw` instruction reading from Memory, which happens *after* the ALU), forwarding is physically impossible in time.
 The processor MUST **Stall** by inserting algorithmic "bubbles" into the pipeline.

 #### Theory and Mechanism of a "Bubble"
-Theory-wise, a **Bubble** is a dynamically generated `No-Op` (No Operation) state that flows down the pipeline identically to a real instruction, except it is mathematically inert (it writes to register `$0`, disables `MemWrite`, and disables `RegWrite`).
-It acts to delay the execution stream by 1 physical clock pulse without damaging the CPU's memory or register state.
+Theory-wise, a **Bubble** is a dynamically generated `No-Op` (No Operation) state that flows down the pipeline identically to a real instruction, except it is mathematically inert (it disables `MemWrite` and `RegWrite`).

+*Reference from **MIPS32 Instruction Set Quick Reference**:* The MIPS architecture does not actually have a dedicated silicon `NOP` opcode.
+A pipeline bubble is synthetically injected by the hardware as the raw machine code `0x00000000`.
+When decoded, this translates identically to `sll $zero, $zero, 0` (Shift Left Logical `$0` by 0 bits).
+Because writing any data to registry `$0` is statically discarded by the physical hardware, it safely delays the execution stream by 1 physical clock pulse without damaging the CPU's memory or register state.

 Technically, in SystemVerilog, generating a bubble requires two simultaneous hardware actions orchestrated by the `hazard_unit`:
 1.  **Freeze the Front End (`Stall`)**: We disable the `Enable` pin on the `PC` register and the `IF/ID` pipeline register.
 This locks the current instruction address in place so it is not accidentally skipped while the processor waits.